elmotec/circlify/README.rst

 * (optional) A target enclosure where the packed circles should fit.
 It defaults to the unit circle (0, 0, 1).
 * (optional) A boolean indicating if the target enclosure should be appended to the output.

-The function returns a list of ``circlify.Circle`` objects, each one corresponding to the coordinates and radius of cirlces proportional to the corresponding input value.
+The function returns a list of ``circlify.Circle`` whose *area* is proportional to the corresponding input value.

 Example